This post is also available in: French

-The Windward Islands are a sailor’s paradise.
+The Windward Islands in the Caribbean are a sailor’s paradise.
 The steady winds and trade winds ensure exhilarating sailing.
 The anchorages are calm and offer extraordinary sunsets.
 The climate is mild all year round, the inhabitants are friendly and the food extraordinary.

 If you dream is sailing and enjoying some of the most beautiful islands in the world, the Windward Islands are for you!

-The Leeward Islands are the northern islands of the Lesser Antilles:
+The Leeward Islands are the northern islands of the Lesser Antilles in the Caribbean.

 – Saint Kitts & Nevis

 – Saint Martin & Saint Barthelemy

 Further away from the trade winds, they then inherit the name of “leeward” islands.

 The Leeward islands were called that way for the same reasons as Windward islands : the direction of the wind.